Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Multi Robot Rearrangement Planning Notation and Problem Formulation:

-In this formulation, the task assignment state $s_{r, k_r(t)} \in\mathcal{S}_r$ for each robot $r$ determines currently active constraints on the path $x$ at time $t$ via the constraint function $g$ in \eqref{eq:rearrangement:constraint} -- equality constraints can be defined via inequalities within $g$.
-For example, $s_{r, k_r(t_1)} = s_{r, j}$ could specify the necessary constraints for the robot $r$ such that it grasps an object at time $t_1$ as the $j$-th discrete state $s_{r, j}$ of the sequence $s_{r, 1:K_r}$.
-In the following, we refer to the discontinuities in $s(\cdot)$ as \textit{mode-switches}, or \textit{keyframes}.
-We refer to \cref{fig:receding_schedule_illustration} for an illustration of the components of $s$ as a function of time, and \cref{fig:schedule} for an example from an experiment.
+The task assignment state $s_{r, k_r(t)} \in\mathcal{S}_r$ determines currently active constraints for each robot $r$ on the path $x$ at time $t$ via the constraint function $g$ in \eqref{eq:rearrangement:constraint}.
+For example, $s_{r, k_r(t_1)} = s_{r, j}$ could specify the necessary constraints for robot $r$ such that it grasps an object at time $t_1$ as the $j$-th discrete state $s_{r, j}$ of the sequence $s_{r, 1:K_r}$.
+Additionally, \eqref{eq:rearrangement:constraint} could describe collision constrains, or joint-limits.
+In the following, we refer to the discontinuities in $s$ as \textit{mode-switches}, or \textit{keyframes}. \Cref{fig:sequence_illustration} illustrates the components of $s$, and how the sequence is mapped to continuous time.

-The goal constraint \eqref{eq:rearrangement:goal} specifies that at the end of the path ($t=T$) all objects have to be at their target poses.
-The initial condition $x_0\big(p_{\mathcal{O}}^0\big)$ contains the initial configuration of all robots as well as the initial poses of the objects.
+The goal constraint \eqref{eq:rearrangement:goal} specifies that at the end, all objects have to be at their target poses.
+The initial condition $x_0$ contains the initial configuration of all robots as well as the initial poses of the objects.
 Finally, $c$ is a cost function, such as path length, control cost, or minimal time.
+In case we are only interested in finding a \emph{feasible} solution, $c=0$.